google/grain/docs/CONTRIBUTING.md

 # Contributing to PyGrain

-## Contributing to the grain project documentation
+## Contributing to the PyGrain project documentation

 ### Pre-requisites